 Just like the ESP offering, you start with an existing base model and then configure your options until you end up with something that is perfect for you.
 I did find this configurator to be a little trickier than the ESP offering.
 I kept clicking the hardware colour option with no changes appearing to happen.
 When I changed the bridge type, the colour options became apparent and guitar perfection was found.

 Well, if you like black or white guitars as much as I do.

-The virtual guitar builder by Halo Guitars remains one of the most impressive online guitar building offerings.
-The opportunities here are near endless.
+The virtual guitar builder by Halo Guitars remains one of the most impressive online guitar-building offerings.
+The opportunities here are nearly endless.
 As with Schecter and ESP, you start with a base model shape, but from there, the customisation options are much greater.

-There are options to change in the body, neck, headstock and components sections of the guitar.
+There are options to change features in the body, neck, headstock, and components sections of the guitar.
 These are on top of the general and special options sections.
-Hours of fun to be had on this site.
+Hours of fun are to be had on this site.
 Be warned, you may end up creating a near-perfect guitar for your own needs that you’re very tempted to then purchase.

 Changed virtual guitar builders

 Okay, this one isn’t technically new.
 It was in my previous article on Scarebear.org.
 What’s new however is that their offering isn’t available on their website anymore.
 Now, you can download their iOS or Android app and do your customising there.
 That’s pretty cool.